For the First Quarter of 2022

 In the first half of 2021, the average price of ingot was 2360 USD/MT in China.
 The country shipped 15,545 metric tonnes of refined lead in September, the greatest volume (shipment) since 2007.
 Inventories reached a new high in 2018, placing a lot of strain on the supply side.
 However, as delivery sources dried up and demand slowed during the off-season, stockpiles of final products at battery manufacturers continued to build in 2021.
 Users further downstream made low-cost purchases.
 Primary smelters of this metal benefited the most from byproducts as the TCs continued to fall.
 Although Jinli was being serviced, the production remained unaltered.

 The market price for the first half of the year was recorded at 2200 USD/MT.
 An increase in usage was witnessed in Europe.
-Prices had grown by more than 7% on the international market since the beginning of the year, but they had fallen by the end of the year as supplies improved.
+Lead prices had grown by more than 7% on the international market since the beginning of the year, but they had fallen by the end of the year as supplies improved.
 In the second half of 2021, increased recycling of vehicle batteries boosted secondary lead production or recycling.

 Despite the fact that the United States contributes for only 13% of global demand, the end of COVID-19 lockdowns increased the metal’s consumption as motorists sought replacements for lead-acid batteries that had died after extended periods of inactivity.
 The metal’s pricing forecast for the year was increased to 2,200 USD/MT from 2,125 USD/MT, citing the average price of 2,316 USD/MT in November and December.
 Rising vehicle prices began to have an impact on worldwide automobile manufacturing during the next several months, stopping the rise in consumption.